cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

   .set(["user", user.id], {...user.value, phone: "2070987654"  })
   .commit();
 ```
-If a `check()` fails, then and persistent operation in the chain will be bypassed and the `commit()` call returns a `Deno.KvCommitError` that contains an `ok` field that is equal to `false`.
+If a `check()` fails, then any persistent operation in the chain will be bypassed and the `commit()` call returns a `Deno.KvCommitError`.

-Notice that I am using object spread to create the user here, which creates a new object with a new phone number.
-I could have used `delete()` to blow away the old object and replace it with a new object, but that would delete the old record and I would not be able to reconstruct the mutation history of this record.
-If you don't care about version history and want to save on storage space, then you should call `delete()` before `set()`.
 ### Using `set()` and `delete()` for transactional persistance

-In the previous example, `set()` is used to create or update data in a transactional chain (and a `Deno.AtomicOperation` method).
-It works the same way as `Deno.Kv.set()` taking a key and value as arguments.
+In the previous example, `set()` is used to create or update data in a transactional chain.
+It is a method of `Deno.AtomicOperation` and works the same way as `Deno.Kv.set()` taking a key and value as arguments.
 It is used to persist the value in a KV store with the key as the primary key.

-Likewise, `delete()`, an `Deno.AtomicOperation` method, works the same way as it's `Deno..Kv` counterpart.
+Likewise, `delete()`, also an `Deno.AtomicOperation` method, works the same way as it's `Deno.Kv` counterpart.
 It takes a key argument and is used to remove records from a Deno KV store.

 Both `set()` and `delete()` can be chained to `atomic()` multiple times, but there cannot be more than 10 writes in a single persistent chain.

 The full power of KV transactional persistence is revealed when you need to store related objects.
 For instance, if you have a user who has an address and phone numbers.
-You start with Typescript types defining the model:
+You should start with Typescript types defining the model:
 ```ts
 interface User {
   id?: string; // id added just prior to persistence